m1gwings/summaries/for/ilp.md

 > **Idea of the proof**: This depends on the fact that the $(mn + n + m) \times mn$ constraint matrix (_in canonical form_) $A$ has a special structure: its elements are $a_{ij} \in \{ -1, 0, 1 \}$ with exactly $3$ non-zero coefficients per column.
 Then, it can be proved that $A$ is **totally unimodular**, that is $|Q| \in \{ -1, 0, 1 \}$, for any square sub-matrix $Q$ of $A$.

-> By the laplace expansion of the determinant it is clear that this property holds even when we standardize the problem, adding the slack variables and transforming $A$ into $A'$ (we are just adding columns of the identity matrix).
+> By the laplace expansion of the determinant it is clear that this property holds even when we put the problem in standard form, adding the slack variables and transforming $A$ into $A'$ (we are just adding columns of the identity matrix).

 > Then the optimal basic feasible solution to the linear relaxation is: